dylanhulbert/homework-13/README.md

 I created the contents of this repo as homework for my Bootcamp at UofO

 ## Homework 13: Fitness Tracker
 The objective of this homework was to use the supplied front end, create routing using express, and the MongoDB schema in Mongoose.
-The application uses automatic deployments on commit via [Heroku](https://www.heroku.com/) and a sandbox MongoDB db resource on [MLab](https://www.mlab.com/).
+The application uses automatic deployments on commit via [Heroku](https://www.heroku.com/) and a sandbox MongoDB db resource on [mLab](https://www.mlab.com/).

+11/28/20 - Updated MongoDB location, from mLab to [Atlas](https://www.mongodb.com/cloud/atlas).

 ## Technologies
 * [Node.js](https://nodejs.org/en/)